arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

         - need to compute IRT parameters manually -> provided difficulty is discrete
         - can use rich question text and change the latex urls to normal latex commands (e.g., `<img src="http://latex.codecogs.com/gif.latex?T_{1}" border="0"/>` to `T_{1}`)
         - what do we do with MC questions with more or less than 4 answer options?
         - What to do with the HTML content?
+E.g., tables.
         - Do we use entire dataset?
 A lot of questions so might be expensive
+    - CUPA
+        - We do not have student-answer records?
+How do we select relevant few-shot examples?
     - Can we share question_id's and student_id's over train/val/test splits? -> I think yes because we need to find relevant examples in train set to answer the val and test questions
 - Small experiment:
     - olmo2 has much more invalid responses than llama3 (approx 3% vs 0.3%)